-The SAR(Student Aid Report) will be sent to you, to figure out the exact amount of financial aid you’re eligible, you’ll have to subtract your EFC(Expected Family Contribution) from the COA(Cost of Attendance)
+The Student Aid Report will be sent to the student to figure out the exact amount of financial aid awarded.
+The amount can be calculated by subtracting the Expected Family Contribution (EFC) from the Cost Of Attendance ( COA).

 Also Read: How to Apply for FAFSA as an Independent?

 Basically, many students are eligible for one or the other form of financial aid, few students who are not eligible for need-based aid may still be eligible for an unsubsidized Stafford loan.